A categorical action on quantized quiver varieties: The 2-category

 \section{The 2-category $\mathcal{U}$}

 Our primary object of study is a 2-category categorifying the universal enveloping algebra; versions of this category have been considered by Rouquier \cite{Rou2KM}, Khovanov and Lauda \cite{KLIII} and Cautis and Lauda \cite{CaLa}.
-It is most convenient for us to consider the precise construction given by the last.
-Since the construction of these categories is rather complex, we give a somewhat abbreviated description.

-We let $t_{ij}=Q_{ij}(1,0)=(-1)^{\epsilon_{ij}}$.
-By convention $t_{ii}=1$.
-(We should warn the reader that in \cite{CaLa} this scalar is allowed to be any non-zero number; we avoided this in order to simplify our relations).
-We define a category $\tU'$ where \begin{itemize} \item an object of this category is a weight $\la\in \wela$. \item a 1-morphism $\la\to \mu$ is a formal sum of words in the symbols $\eE_i$ and $\eF_i$ where $i$ ranges over $\Gamma$ of weight $\la-\mu$, $\eE_i$ and $\eF_i$ having weights $\pm\al_i$.
-In \cite{Rou2KM}, the corresponding 1-morphisms are denoted $E_i,F_i$, but we use these for elements of $U_q(\fg)$.
-Composition is simply concatenation of words.
-In fact, we will take idempotent completion, and thus add a new 1-morphism for every projection from a 1-morphism to itself (once we have added 2-morphisms).

-By convention, $\eF_{\Bi}=\eF_{i_n}\cdots \eF_{i_1}$ if $\Bi=(i_1,\dots,i_n)$.
-We should warn the reader, this convention requires us to read our diagrams differently from the conventions of \cite{LauSL21,KLIII,CaLa}; in our diagrammatic calculus, 1-morphisms point from the left to the right, not from the right to the left as indicated in \cite[\S 4]{LauSL21}.

-\item 2-morphisms are a quotient of the $\K$-span of certain immersed oriented 1-manifolds carrying an arbitrary number of dots whose boundary is given by the domain sequence on the line $y=1$ and the target sequence on $y=0$.
-We require that any component begin and end at like-colored elements of the 2 sequences, and that they be oriented upward at an $\eE_i$ and downward at an $\eF_i$.
-We will describe their relations momentarily.
-We require that these 1-manifolds satisfy the same genericity assumptions as projections of tangles (no triple points or tangencies), but intersections are not over- or under-crossings; our diagrams are genuinely planar.
-We consider these up to isotopy which preserves this genericity.

-We draw these 2-morphisms in the style of Khovanov-Lauda, by labeling the regions of the plane by the weights (objects) that the 1-morphisms are acting on.
+Since recent work of Brundan \cite{Brundandef} has shown that the different definitions given in these papers are equivalent, we will work with the definition given in \cite{Rou2KM}.
+For simplicity of notation, if $u_1\dots u_n$ is the composition of $n$ 1-morphisms in a 2-category, we let $x^{(\ell)}$ for $x\colon u_\ell\to u_\ell$ a 2-morphism horizontal composition $1_{u_1}\otimes 1_{u_2}\otimes \cdots\otimes 1_{u_{\ell-1}}\otimes x\otimes 1_{u_{\ell+1}}\otimes \cdots\otimes 1_{u_n}$, and similarly with $x^{(\ell,\ell+1)}$ for $x\colon u_\ell u_{\ell+1}\to u_\ell u_{\ell+1}$. \begin{definition} $\tU$ is the 2-category with: \begin{itemize} \item objects given by the weight lattice; \item 1-morphisms freely generated under composition and direct sum by adjoint 1-morphisms $\eF_i$ and their right adjoints $\eE_i$ via the (co)unit